Select your market, experience, certification, and training setting to get a recommended session rate based on 2026 personal training industry data.

 The Formula

-The calculator starts with a market-specific base rate (for example, $65/hr in a mid-size city) and applies multipliers for experience (0.75x for new trainers to 1.35x for experts), training setting (0.70x for online to 1.25x for in-home), and adds a flat certification premium ($5 to $15 per session).
-Session length adjustments scale proportionally from the 60-minute base.
-Revenue projections multiply the recommended rate by weekly session count and working weeks per year.
+The calculator starts with a market-specific base rate (example: $65/hr in a mid-size city) and applies multipliers for experience (0.75x for new trainers under one year, up to 1.35x for 10+ year veterans), training setting (0.70x for online, 1.0x for commercial gym, 1.10x for boutique studio, 1.25x for in-home), and adds a flat certification premium of $5 to $15 per session based on credential tier.
+NSCA-CSCS and NASM-PES carry the highest premiums.
+Revenue projections multiply the recommended rate by weekly session volume and working weeks per year (typically 48 to 50 weeks accounting for vacations and holidays).

 Step-by-Step Example